Uniform resonance free regions for convex cocompact hyperbolic surfaces and expanders: Introduction

-Theorem \ref{main_theorem_reformulated} may be used to establish a uniform resonance-free strip for the family of congruence covers.
-When $\Gamma$ a subgroup in $\mathrm{SL}_2(\mathbb{Z})$ and $q\in \mathbb{N}$, the congruence subgroup of $\Gamma$ of level $q$ is defined by
+Theorem \ref{main_theorem} may be used to establish a uniform resonance-free strip for the family of congruence covers.
+When $\Gamma$ is a subgroup in $\mathrm{SL}_2(\mathbb{Z})$ and $q\in \mathbb{N}$, the (principal) congruence subgroup of $\Gamma$ of level $q$ is defined by